Vanille-N/meander.typ/demo/src/main.typ

     ]
     colbreak()
     content[
-      but Typst can only do this for containers that have the *same width*.
+      but Typst can only do this natively for containers that all have the *same width*.
     ]
   })
 ]